SigurdJanson/seifseit/seifseit/content/english/writing/w26-visionstatements.md

 abstract: ""
 ---

-Oh no!
-Another post about vision statements.
+Oh no. Another post about vision statements!
 Well, maybe you are right, but still I hope to prove you wrong.
 There are dozens of sources, true.
 And I found out that each source sheds light on some pieces of the puzzle and neglects others.
 I did my research, I collected, sorted in/out, edited, and now I want to share my insights with you.
 That is the best way that I know to organise my own thoughts.
 Maybe it’ll help you organising yours.

 ## What Is a Vision?